michael-johnson/git-me-hooked/README.md

 * A non-zero exit status in any of the scripts for a hook will abort the git action (if possible).
 * Output to stdout and stderr is not silenced.
 * The hook runner populates a `GMH_STAGED_FILES` environment variable that contains the path of a JSON file with an array of the absolute paths of currently staged files.
+* Pathes in configuration files are always executed relative to the config files path.
+The `GMH_REPO_DIRECTORY` environment variable will always point to the root of the repo that the hook is currently being executed for.

 ### Examples
 #### pre-commit